LeonSering/NashFlowComputation/README.md

 2. Create a graph by clicking on an existing node and drag the mouse to create an arc.
 At the end all nodes (in particular the sink t) must be reachable from the source s.

+3. Use the middle mouse to pan the canvas and use "Del" to delete the selected node or edge.

-3. Click on an edge to set the capacity and the transit times (and inflow and storage capacity for spillback networks).
+4. Select an edge to set the "Capacity" and the "Transit times" (and inflow and storage capacity for spillback networks).
 Don't forget to click "Update edge".

-4. Set the network inflow rate.
+5. Set the network "Inflow Rate" to the desired value.

-5. If the network is created, click on "Compute Nashflow" to start the computation.
+6. If the network is created, click on "Compute Nashflow" to start the computation.

 #### Optional settings
 - For a larger network it is recommended to set "\# Intervals" to some positive value (for example 100) to obtain a result in a reasonable amount of time.